 Concise copy and crisp design are great when they provide an accurate portrayal; not so good when guests turn up with the promise of one thing, but get something else.
 ‘Design has to reflect the establishment,’ says Creative Director Darren Wilson.
 ‘Certain styles are popular, but I think people want to see the actual output of the food alongside the people who make it happen – culture is a big part of it, and the staff drive that experience you get in the restaurant.’

 DON’T turn potential guests away with the hard sell

 What may have worked for cold callers a few decades ago (out of sheer persistence and luck, more than anything else), hardly ever works now.
 Consumers see straight through marketing-speak in web copy, such as ‘good honest food’ and ‘second to none’, to the point where it can instigate a reaction opposite to the desired one.

-Besides, fluff and platitudes aren’t necessary when visitors are only looking for three basic things in a restaurant website, as Isaac points out: ‘Contact info, menus, and some kind of feel for the overall concept and experience.
+Besides, fluff and platitudes aren’t necessary when visitors are only looking for three basic things in a restaurant website, as Isaac points out: ‘Contact info, menus and some kind of feel for the overall concept and experience.
 The first two are easy – it’s the latter that takes some work.’

 DO make reservation options clear to help feather along bookings

-It may be that you have a clean, well-presented menu, gorgeous photos, and wonderful testimonials, but it can all counts for nothing if you forget one ingredient: a call-to-action.
+It may be that you have a clean, well-presented menu, gorgeous photos, and wonderful testimonials, but it can all count for nothing if you forget one ingredient: a call-to-action.
 Accordingly, Darren says it’s key to provide people with an easy way to book a table.
-‘You really only have two types of customers; one who knows the place and those who don’t – those who know it just want to book as quick as possible.
+‘You really only have two types of customers; one who knows the place and those who don’t – those who know it just want to book as quickly as possible.
 The others want to see what the fuss is all about first, then book.’

 DON’T forget the long game in nurturing repeat visits